 If so, consider learning skills for keeping dialogue cooperative.

 ___8. Black and white thinking: When there is a disagreement, do I tend to feel certain that I’m right?
-Maybe I need to think about and comment on what’s right in their viewpoint as well.
+Maybe I need to think about what’s right in their viewpoint as well.
 Note that the link above goes to a skill set that will help with overcoming an "I'm right; you're wrong" habit.

 ___9. My way or the highway: When we have to make a decision together, do I tend to convey that it's my way or the highway?

 ___10. Quick to anger: Do I often get irritated?
 Am I likely to tell the person I’m with what they’ve done wrong ?
 When I do get mad, do I sometimes get very mad?

 ___11. Do I attempt to change the other person?

 Thinking back, do I give criticism, complaints and/or blame?

 Learning skills for using I-messages instead of you-messages and the other basics of talking collaboratively could make a big difference.

 ___12. Did my parents enjoy a positive relationship?